flyingwolfz/RT-CGH/README.md

 Real-time interactive CGH using ray tracing**
 </p>

-These codes should provide all experiment results in our paper.
+These codes should provide all experiment results in our paper, few codes for refraction(in another computer) will be uploaded ASAP.
 Refer to our paper for detailed introduction.

 **Paper: to be published in optics express. (https://doi.org/10.1364/OE.474644) (If it's useful, consider cite our paper!)**